Farm & Ranch Chain Saw Buyer's Guide

 How to Pick the Perfect Farm and Ranch Gas Chain Saw

+For an especially strong air quality guarantee, look for a saw that meets the guidelines from the California Air Resource Board (CARB).
 CARB-compliant products have engines that meet more stringent air quality standards.
-They are more efficient and run cleaner than
+They are more efficient and run more cleanly than non-compliant models.

 A centrifugal air cleaning system removes larger dust and debris particles before reaching the air filter.
-This results in reduced air filter cleanings and improved engine life.
+This results in fewer air filter cleanings and improved engine life.

-One of the best safety features available on chainsaws is inertia activated chain break.
+One of the best safety features available on farm and ranch chainsaws is the inertia-activated chain brake.
 Look for a saw with this feature.
 This helps to reduce the risk of injuries to the user caused by blade kick back.

-When the nose of the bar comes in contact with an impediment such as a knot, it can kick back, usually down towards the operators legs.
-Inertia activated chain break senses the kick back and stops the chain.
+When the nose of the bar comes in contact with an impediment such as a knot, it can kick back, usually down towards the operator's legs.
+An inertia-activated chain brake senses the kickback and stops the chain.

-Farm and ranch chainsaws introduce a new style to the mix - top handle models.
-These chainsaws are usually smaller than rear handle models and are easier to operate.
+Farm and ranch chainsaws introduce a new style to the mix: top handle models.
+Not only do top handle saws feature a comfortable handle on top; these chainsaws also are usually smaller, lighter in weight, and more carefully balanced than rear handle models.

-Due to the handle position and light-weight, top handle chainsaws are used to cut branches and tree limbs.
-These are popular with folks cutting on ladders and in trees, or other situations where you need to cut on a downward angle.
+Thanks to their forestry-friendly, ergonomically-minded design, top handle chainsaws are used to cut branches and tree limbs.
+These are popular with arborists and landscapers cutting on ladders and in trees, or other situations where you need to cut on a downward angle.